Ten Easy DIY Projects With Beautiful Wallpaper Scraps

 I always keep that excess just in case I need to patch up a spot sometime, but also because it's just too pretty to throw away!

-I mentioned earlier this week that it has all of the colors we use in our home, so it wasn't long before I found a spot in our dining room.
+I walked around our house with this floral paper in my hands, looking for a spot that would make sense.
+It has all of the colors we use in our home, so it wasn't long before I found a spot in our dining room.

 I've always loved painting or treating the backs of our bookcases for a pretty accent.

 Paint is the easiest choice of course!
 But I've also used fabric, wallpaper and even wrapping paper in the past.

 I installed the wallpaper before I built the shelves on our basement built ins and my office bookcases, but there's an easy way to add it after the fact as well.